-- .1 any two complete athwartship tank groupings, including any gas process units within these areas; or - .2 for ships intended for operation as listed in 1.1.10, necessary protection subject to special consideration under 11.3.1 of any added fire hazard and the adjacent athwartship tank grouping, in addition to surfaces specified in 11.3.1.4 to 11.3.1.8.
+Expression "two complete athwartship tank groupings" in sub-paragraph .1 of IGC Code 11.3.3 means any two groups of tanks where one group is defined as tanks located in transverse direction from ship side to ship side.
+Where there is only one cargo tank occupying a hold space from ship side to ship side, it will be considered as a "grouping" for the purpose of this interpretation.
+"Any two complete athwartship tank groupings" represents an area equal to the combined area of the two largest tank groupings including any gas process units within these areas in addition to surfaces specified in 11.3.1.4 to 11.3.1.8.
 Alternatively, the main fire pumps may be used for this service, provided that their total capacity is increased by the amount needed for the water-spray system.
 In either case, a connection, through a stop valve, shall be made between the fire main and water-spray system main supply line outside the cargo area.